mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/index.md

 ### Upgrading from MAMP PRO 3 to MAMP PRO 4

 When up upgrading to MAMP PRO 4 you will be asked to upgrade your data to MySQL 5.6 This is recommended.
-Your current MySQL data will be copied to `/Library/Application Support/appsolute/MAMP PRO/db/mysql` to  `/Library/Application Support/appsolute/MAMP PRO/db/mysql56` when you upgrade your data to MySQL 5.6.
+Your current MySQL data will be copied from `/Library/Application Support/appsolute/MAMP PRO/db/mysql` to  `/Library/Application Support/appsolute/MAMP PRO/db/mysql56` when you upgrade your data to MySQL 5.6.
 Your old data will be preserved intact in  `/Library/Application Support/appsolute/MAMP PRO/db/mysql`.

 1. Download MAMP PRO from https://www.mamp.info.
 2. Double click on the `MAMP_MAMP_PRO_4.xx.pkg` file in your `Downloads` folder to start the installation process.